Gov. Whitmer signs Executive Order closing indoor services at bars in much of lower Michigan

 “Bars will not have to close down completely, but may still offer outdoor seating and use creative methods like cocktails-to-go in hopes that we can bring our numbers down,” Governor Whitmer said.
 “I am hopeful providing options for cocktails-to-go and expanded social districts will ensure these businesses can remain open and Michiganders can safely and responsibly enjoy their summer outdoors.”

 Information around this outbreak is changing rapidly.
-The latest information is available at More COVID-19 information can be found at Michigan.gov/Coronavirus and CDC.gov/Coronavirus.
+The latest information is available at More COVID-19 information can be found at

-Click here to read all of TV6 & FOX UP's stories on Opening up the U.P.
+to read all of TV6 & FOX UP's stories on Opening up the U.P.